NXP Launches UCODE X, a New RAIN RFID Chip Ready to Transform Major Industries

 [4] RFID Label.
 "A Comprehensive Guide to NXP UCODE Series Chips: How to Select?" https://www.rfidlabel.com/a-comprehensive-guide-to-nxp-ucode-series-chips-how-to-select/

 [5] Global Tag.
-"UCODE X: the next-generation UHF RFID chip." https://www.global-tag.com/ucode-x-the-next-generation-uhf-rfid-chip/
+"UCODE X: The Next Generation UHF RFID Chip." https://www.global-tag.com/ucode-x-the-next-generation-uhf-rfid-chip/

 [6] wiot-group.com.
 "NXP UCODE X RAIN RFID Tag Chip." https://wiot-group.com/think/en/products/nxp-ucode-x-rain-rfid-tag-chip/

 [7] RFID Journal.
-"RAIN Alliance Report Finds 2024 Tags Sales Approached 53 Billion."
+"RAIN Alliance Report Finds 2024 Tag Sales Approached 53 Billion."
 March 4, 2025. https://www.rfidjournal.com/news/rain-alliance-report-finds-2024-tags-sales-approached-53-billion/222992/

 [8] Fortune Business Insights.
 "RFID Market Size, Share, Value | Forecast Analysis [2034]." https://www.fortunebusinessinsights.com/rfid-market-109243